Chloe-Tu2/Workplace-Safety-PPE-Detection-System/docs/README.md

 **Description:** A raw transcript of the final presentation.

-**Content:** Contains the script, bullet points, and speaker notes for all 12 slides—serving as the source of truth for the presentation content.
+**Content:** This file contains the script, bullet points, and speaker notes for all 12 slides.
+It serves as the "source of truth" for the presentation content and is formatted for accessibility, allowing you to review textual data (such as the specific confusion matrix data on Slide 7) without opening the visual slide deck.

 ---